 Prepare the Corn

 - Remove the husks and silk from the corn.
 Slice the corn kernels off the cob.
-Take the corn stalk, hold it over a bowl, and use the back of the knife or a spoon to scrape any extra pulp and juice out.
+Use a spoon or the back of your knife to thoroughly scrape all the extra pulp and juice out.
 This contains lots of flavor, so save it for your soup!

 - Melt the vegan butter in a heavy soup pot or Dutch oven over medium-high heat.
 Add the onion, celery, and carrot and sauté for 3-5 minutes, until the onion is translucent.

-- Add in the garlic and cook for another minute.
+- Add in the garlic and sauté for another minute.

 Make the Cashew Cream

 - As the soup simmers, it's a good time to prepare your cashew cream.
-Simply add your soaked cashews to a blender with fresh water and blend until completely smooth.
-See the notes for alternatives if you prefer not to use cashew cream.
+Simply drain your soaked cashews and add to a blender along with fresh water.
+Blend until completely smooth.
+(See the notes for alternatives if you prefer not to use cashew cream.)

 - Taste and adjust salt and black pepper to preference.
 You'll need more or less salt based on the kind of vegetable broth you used.
-If using a chicken-style veggie bouillon, you'll generally need to add less salt.
+Typically I use regular vegetable broth from a carton, and I add about 1 teaspoon fine sea salt.
+If using a chicken-style veggie bouillon, you'll generally need to add less.

-- Serve soup topped with fresh sliced chives or scallions.
+- To brighten everything up a bit and balance out the sweetness of the corn, stir in fresh lemon juice just before serving.
+Serve soup topped with fresh sliced chives or scallions.
 Tofu or tempeh bacon crumbles are a great addition too.

 Storage & Reheating